Back to portfolioSold out

 Sawyer Avenue

-Two buildings, nine residences, finished in 2025 — a contemporary reading of the Logan Square two-flat in walnut, white oak and brass.
+Nine residences in a single building, finished in 2025 — a contemporary reading of the Logan Square two-flat in walnut, white oak and brass.

 The commission